fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 ### One-liner

-I you have modified `/etc/icinga2/features-available/ido-mysql.conf` then restart the Icinga2 service with the following command:
+If you have modified `/etc/icinga2/features-available/ido-mysql.conf` then restart the Icinga2 service with the following command:

 ```
 sudo systemctl restart icinga2
 ```

 <aside class="positive">
-Please take into consideration that we will restart icinga2 more than once.
+Please take into consideration that you will restart icinga2 more than once.
 Icinga2 uses configuration files which are only read during a restart.
 </aside>

 ## Icinga Web2 Application